Heart failureCardiomyopathy; Congestive heart failure

 Heart failure weakens the heart's ability to pump blood.
 This can affect other parts of the body including the kidneys (which in turn can lead to fluid buildup).
 Decreased kidney function is common in patients with heart failure, both as a complication of heart failure and other diseases associated with heart failure (such as diabetes).
+This can be called the "cardio-renal syndrome."
 Studies suggest that, in patients with heart failure, impaired kidney function increases the risks for heart complications, hospitalization, and death.

 Congestion (Fluid Buildup)